scality/Zenko/docs/Operation-Architecture/Lifecycle_Management/Object_Lifecycle_Management.rst

 https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html.
 Zenko lifecycle actions are constrained to expiration actions, and not transition actions.
-Files that exceed a preconfigured temporal threshold (for example, 90 days) are “expired” and deleted from the bucket on which they are stored.
+Files that exceed a preconfigured temporal threshold (for example, 90 days) are expired and deleted from the bucket in which they are stored.

 Bucket lifecycle characteristics inhere to the bucket: Zenko’s lifecycle management feature does not set lifecycle characteristics, but does